You can use the following methods to determine the length of an array in Bash:

 echo "The array length is using wc: $len"

-Similarly, there’s another command called grep that you can utilize smartly to determine the length of a bash array.
+Similarly, there’s another command called grep that you can utilize with ${array[@]} to determine the length of a bash array.
 It is not recommended to use the grep command to get the array length in Bash.
-However, if you want to adopt this method for some reason, you can follow the below approach that I will show you via script development namely array_length_grep.sh.
+However, if you want to adopt this method for some reason, follow the below script namely array_length_grep.sh:

 #!/bin/bash